darron/blog/_posts/2014-12-15-apache-monitoring-with-datadog.md

 At [nonfiction](http://www.nonfiction.ca), we hosted the sites we built using a number of different hosting providers.
 The vast majority of the sites are hosted on some Rackspace Cloud instances - they have been very reliable for our workloads.

-One of those servers had been acting up recently and had been becoming unresponsive for no obvious reason, so I took a quick look one morning when I had been woken up at 5AM.
+One of those servers had been acting up recently and had been becoming unresponsive for no obvious reason, so we took a quick look one morning when we had been woken up at 5AM.

-Watching `top` for a moment, I noticed that some Apache processes were getting very large.
+Watching `top` for a moment, we noticed that some Apache processes were getting very large.
 Some of them were using between 500MB and 1GB of RAM - that's not within the normal usage patterns.

 The first thing we did was set some reasonable limits on how large the Apache + mod\_php processes could get - `memory_limit 256MB`.
 Since the Apache error logs are all aggregated with [Papertrail](https://papertrailapp.com/), we setup an alert that sent a message to the nonfiction [Slack](https://slack.com/) room if any processes were killed.
 Those alerts look like this: